 How TO find current tenders

 Check out our globally curated list of smart city tenders, which is updated twice a week to provide you with new business opportunities.
 Be informed about new tenders in your areas of interest via the tender alerts function.
 The tender service is part of our Tender Premium Membership on bee smart city.
+Check out the benefits of the tender service with a 14-day free trial!

 Read more tender-related articles: